Thank you for your interest in our Trust, and in this role.

 Camden and Islington NHS Foundation Trust is a strongly performing, ambitious organisation with a commitment to providing high quality, safe and innovative care to our patients and their families.
 Since joining the Trust, I have been overwhelmed by the commitment of our staff and our values driven culture.
 At Camden and Islington, we champion a culture of inclusion and empowerment across both our workforce and our service users.

-We are seeking to appoint two Non-Executive Directors, one of whom will be the Board’s Senior Independent Director.
-We want individuals who not only have the skills and experience we require to help drive our strategies but who can help us build on the Trust’s success and strengthen the pursuit of its vision, putting patients at the heart of everything we do.
+We are seeking to appoint one Non-Executive Director and one Associate Non-Executive Director and want individuals who not only have the skills and experience we require to help drive our strategies but who can help us build on the Trust’s success and strengthen the pursuit of its vision, putting patients at the heart of everything we do.

-As we support those facing mental health and other challenges as a result of the pandemic, our Non-Executive Directors will play an integral part in helping us shape the way services are delivered in the future; with an ever growing emphasis on integration, collaboration and partnership working.
+During the pandemic and in this time after, we have continued to deliver our services, but as we support those facing mental health and other challenges as a result of the pandemic, our Non-Executive Director will play an integral part in helping us shape the way services are delivered in the future; with an ever growing emphasis on integration, collaboration and partnership working.

 We also continue to press on with our plans to redevelop our mental health facilities across the Camden and Islington estate.
 Our wider, clinical vision to provide the calibre of mental health care that our service users deserve and is fit for the 21st century includes developing two new and vibrant integrated community mental health centres and a warm and welcoming inpatient facility.
 The redevelopment of the St Pancras site will also enable us to establish and deliver the Institute of Mental Health which will be integral in developing further both our reputation and impact.